 How should you measure the outcome of a system innovation?

 • Cost reduction

 • Improved value

 • Improved margins

-Innovation isn’t easy but with the right system it can be simple.
+Innovating your systems isn’t easy, but with the right tools it can be simple.
 Learn more about inVision’s approach to Innovation here.